mia-jinns/jinns/docs/index.md

  * inverse problem: learning the parameters of a PDE.
  * meta-modeling: learning a family of PDE indexed by its parameters.

-Discover more by navigating the example section on the left.

 # Installation

 ```